 After falling into debt once again Charles became a bookkeeper for the Dakota Central Railroad.
 The family moved to what would become the little town of De Smet, South Dakota.

 Laura would live here for thirteen years and she wrote about this time in “By the Shores of Silver Lake”, “The Long Winter”, and “Little Town on the Prairie”.

 There are several sites in the area.
 This is the surveyor’s house:

 You can also visit Ma and Pa’s house in town.

 The museum operating hours and location can be found on the Discover Laura site.

 You can visit the homestead which has been recreated on the outskirts of town on the original land.
 It offers several activities and is located at 20812 Homestead Rd De Smet, SD 57231.

 The stories of her life with Almanzo, whom she married in 1885, continued.
 The books were “These Happy Golden Years” and “The First Four Years”.

 Life was not easy for Almanzo and Laura.
-Their home burned to the ground in 1889, their infant son died and Almanzo’s heath suffered as a result of diptheria.
+Their home burned to the ground in 1889, their infant son died and Almanzo’s health suffered as a result of diphtheria.
 The couple moved with their daughter, Rose, first to Spring Valley, Minnesota.
 There is no home site here.